 Trailblazer Apprenticeship Scheme

-This new apprenticeship is created by florists for florists, to ensure your training and knowledge is up-to-speed and up-to-date with industry standards and expectations.
-It’s the best way to make sure your finger is on the modern floristry pulse.
+This apprenticeship is created by Employers and florists for florists, to ensure your training and knowledge is up-to-date with industry standards and expectations.
+It’s a great way to learn and work at the same time.

 Trailblazer Apprenticeships are Government funded to an extent.
-The employer will put a percentage towards the cost and the student will work and learn on the job.
+The employer may have to contribute a small percentage towards the qualification if the apprentice is over 19.

 CLICK HERE to read more about this style of learning